-10 must-see UNESCO sites in Bulgaria
+10 best UNESCO World Heritage sites in Bulgaria

 UNESCO sites in Bulgaria are scattered throughout the country.
 Nonetheless, they make it one of the most attractive destinations for people interested in history and culture.
 Besides these treasures, Bulgaria is proud of its charming nature and rich biodiversity, which is preserved in the parks and reserves of the country.
 You will uncover many picturesque parks, rivers, and lakes by discovering the UNESCO-recognized locations and customs in Bulgaria.

 Bulgaria has been recognized by the World Heritage Convention for both natural and cultural properties.
 Some of these recognitions are physical sites you can visit, while others are intangible traditions that you have to witness and experience for yourself.

 One of the symbols of Bulgaria, the Rila Monastery was founded in the 10th century and is the largest monastery in the country.
 It was included in the UNESCO List of Global Cultural Heritage in 1983.
 The monastery is located in the heart of the Rila mountain and has been the guardian of the Christian faith and Bulgarian education and culture since its founding.
 By far, this is one of the most visited religious sites in Bulgaria.

 The monastery complex covers an area of 8,800 square meters; it has nearly 300 rooms, 100 of which are monastic cells.
 In the monastery, you can see old Orthodox icons and religious documents from throughout the centuries.
 Also, at the museum, you can view ancient items of the church, like scepters, coin collections, old manuscripts, and printed books.
 A unique offer of this site is that you can spend the evening in one of the rooms of this religious site!